Find My Watering Days & Times

 Days

-• Addresses ending in 0 or 1 can only water on Monday.
+• Addresses ending in 0 or 1 can only water on Monday

-• Addresses ending with a 2 or 3 on Tuesday.
+• Addresses ending with a 2 or 3 on Tuesday

-• Addresses ending with a 4 or 5 on Wednesday.
+• Addresses ending with a 4 or 5 on Wednesday

-• Addresses ending with a 6 or 7 on Thursday.
+• Addresses ending with a 6 or 7 on Thursday

-• Addresses ending with an 8 or 9 and common areas with or without street addresses, locations with no addresses, and locations with mixed addresses (such as office complexes and shopping centers on Friday.
+• Addresses ending with an 8 or 9 and common areas with or without street addresses, locations with no addresses, and locations with mixed addresses (such as office complexes and shopping centers on Friday

-• Prevent run-off from over watering and broken or mis-directed sprinkler heads.
+Prevent run-off from over watering and broken or misdirected sprinkler heads.

-• Recycle water were possible.
+Recycle water where possible.

 Follow your watering day to avoid fines by Hillsborough County Code Enforcement.